kolesnikovav/vuetify-toolkit/README.md

   </a>
 </p>

-The set of additional vuetify components, that not included in [vuetify.js](https://vuetifyjs.com/) library Working  in progress now.
+The set of additional vuetify components, for using with [vuetify.js](https://vuetifyjs.com/) library

-## status
-Current status is pre-alpha.
-Not ready for production use!

 ## Live demo